RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

-You’ve done background on the company.
+You’ve done research on the company.
 You know what it’s all about.
-You know the firm’s mission statement.
+You know their mission statement.

-You’ve identified the keywords that describe what the company wants.
-Marry those keywords to ones describing what you have to offer as often as you can.
+You’ve identified some keywords that describe what the company wants.
+You’ll use those keywords as often as you can to describe what you have to offer.

-Even if your actual skills or experience is lacking, you can organize your resume to work for you.
+Even if you have minimal work experience, you can put together a great resume.
 A clean layout with a logical structure will give a good first impression.

-- Display your name, your email address and phone number prominently.
-(By the way, make sure your voicemail greeting sounds professional.)
+- Display your name, email address, and phone number prominently.
+(Make sure your voicemail greeting is appropriate.)

-- If your mailing address (your location) bolsters your resume in any way, put that there, too.
+- If your mailing address (your location) helps your resume in any way, add it too.

 - If you have a strong LinkedIn profile, include the URL to your page.

 - Don’t use a silly email address.
-One that includes your name is the best.
+One that includes your name is best.

 - Make it clear you are seeking a specific position.

 - State what you can do for them, not what they can do for you.